zero-one-group/geni/docs/cookbook/part_1_reading_and_writing_datasets.md

 ; +----------+-------+
 ```

-The function `g/select` may take strings, keywords and symbols can be used to refer to refer to column names.
-As a mental model, we can think of a Spark Dataset as a sequence of maps, and, idiomatically in Clojure, the keys of associative maps are typically keywords.
+The function `g/select` may take strings, keywords and symbols as arguments to refer to column names.
+As a mental model, we can think of a dataset as a sequence of maps, and the keys of associative maps are usually keywords by convention.
 For that reason, idiomatic Geni prefers the use of keywords to strings and symbols.

-For the reason outlined above, it is preferable to work with kebab-case column names, unlike `:Brébeuf (données non disponibles)` as it contains spaces, parentheses and less importantly capital letters and special characters.
+It is thus preferable to work with kebab-case column names (unlike `:Brébeuf (données non disponibles)` as it contains spaces, parentheses and less importantly capital letters and special characters).
 One way to rename the columns is to use `g/select` with a map:

 ```clojure
 (-> fixed-df